Adaptive MCMC with online relabeling: The stable AMOR algorithm

-In Section~\ref{s:example}, we consider an artificial target aimed at illustrating the gap in performance between the AMOR algorithm and other common approaches to the label switching problem, which are compatible with adaptive MCMC.
-In Section~\ref{s:otherExamples}, we illustrate the behaviour of AMOR on non-Gaussian and multimodal targets.
+In this section, we consider an artificial target aimed at illustrating the gap in performance between the stable AMOR algorithm and other common approaches to the label switching problem, which are compatible with adaptive MCMC.
+Consider the two-dimensional p.d.f. $\pi$ depicted in Figure~\ref{f:pi}(a), which satisfies $\pi(x)=\pi(Px)$ for $P\in\cP$, where